+It is important to remember that there is no single monolithic culture among Native Americans, and they are very diverse in their beliefs regarding death.
 The concept of death for Native Americans is defined by beliefs regarding balance and harmony.
 In many Native American traditions, the worlds of the living and the dead are not separate but are believed to exist simultaneously.
 The bodies of the deceased help the earth to produce new life, thereby extending the cycle of life [52].
-In a qualitative study with 27 participants from the Creek tribe, the individuals described transitions as being circular-not beginnings or finalities [52].
+Some tribes in North America believe that the spirit and body are separate and when someone dies, the spirit leaves the body and travels in the land of the dead and can communicate with ancestors [201].
+In a qualitative study with 27 participants from the Creek tribe, the individuals described transitions as being circular not beginnings or finalities [52].
 According to this belief system, death is an essential part of the cycle of life.
 However, not all Native American groups hold these same beliefs [53].

 Chinese views about death are influenced by Confucianism, Taoism, traditional Chinese medicine, and Buddhism [54].
 Similarly, Japanese views of death are influenced by Shintoism, Confucianism, and Buddhism.
 In general, death is considered a taboo topic and to talk about death is to potentially bring about misfortune [27].
+In a study in China, nurses discussed how they would incorporate traditional Chinese customs (e.g., placing a red apple at the nursing station to signify safety) [202].
+Sometimes, they encouraged family members to pass out red envelops to ward off bad luck after certain medical procedures [202].
 In Chinese and Japanese cultures, the soul is believed to remain in the body after death [123].
 This belief informs various traditions surrounding death.
 For example, in Japan, after the physician officially declares the death, the nurses clean the body and apply makeup to the face of the deceased.
 A "seeing-off ceremony" involving the physicians, nurses, and family members is then done during the transfer of the body to the mortuary [123].
 Similarly, Hmongs believe that the soul of the deceased individual requires help transitioning to the next life.
 Shamans, funeral singers, and soul guides may be invited to assist in this endeavor [163].